 Leaving Home

 In this programme Dewi Sofia Cultural worker, curator and research assistant at Framer Framed.
-Mark Pascual Executive director of Stichting Center for Philippine Concerns and campaigns lead at Migrante Netherlands.More information about the programme
+Mark Pascual Executive director of Stichting Center for Philippine Concerns and campaigns lead at Migrante Netherlands.About the speakers

 Mark Pascual is a political refugee and activist from the Philippines.
 He is executive director of Stichting Center for Philippine Concerns and campaigns lead at Migrante Netherlands.